-1. How did you end up as a Virtual Assistant (“VA”)?
+1. How did you become a Virtual Assistant (VA)?
 What’s your story?

 This is a great opening question and provides an opportunity for the VA to talk about themselves.
 Does the VA feel comfortable with such an open-ended question or do they get really nervous?
 The ability to sell yourself and explain your past is a great way to judge someone’s confidence.